 Sadly right now it’s not possible to use an Express Pass to skip the line for Mario Kart: Bowser’s Challenge.
-Instead, it seems (albeit not confirmed) that only VIP Experience guests will be the only guests that are able to skip the line.
+Instead, it seems (albeit not confirmed) that VIP Experience guests will be the only guests who are able to skip the line.

 However, a VIP Experience is in our opinion so much more than just Super Nintendo World.
 Therefore we wouldn’t recommend going on this guided tour with the sole purpose of skipping the line on Mario Kart: Bowser’s Challenge.

 This ride mirrors that inside the Super Nintendo World at Universal Studios in Osaka, Japan and uses AR technology constructed through a Mario hat and visor.

 This ride allows you to play Mario Kart in real life, and compete with other riders both during your ride and afterwards (provided you connect your PowerUp band to the steering wheel when boarding).

 The technology and incredible virtual reality used in this ride are what make it the best ride at Universal Studios Hollywood.
 Better still it’s not fast, or scary like some of the other rides on this list which means it’s suitable for the entire family (provided they meet the height requirement).

 In our opinion, Super Nintendo World has some of the best things to do in all of Universal Studios Hollywood.
 From the incredible dining experiences at Toadstool Cafe to collecting points with Power-Up Bands.

 The World-Famous Studio Tour has long been one of our favourite rides at Universal Studios Hollywood given how unique it is when compared to other attractions at theme parks around the world.